Workforce Development and Continuing Education

 Home Inspectors Pre-Licensing Education

-In just one week, American Home Inspectors Training Institute will teach the fundamentals of inspecting structure, exteriors, roofing, electrical, plumbing, heating/cooling systems, insulation/ventilation systems, report writing, business development and marketing strategies.
-Students will participate in hands-on home inspections and will learn to identify and properly document defects of a residential property within the standards of the industry, learn essential skills in working with realtors, mortgage brokers, attorneys and financial institutions which play a key role in real estate transactions, and be able to make better purchasing decisions or start their own business as a licensed home inspector.
+I100% ONLINE distance learning offered by the American Home Inspectors Training Institute.
+Learn the fundamentals of inspecting structure, exteriors, roofing, electrical, plumbing, heating/cooling systems, insulation/ventilation systems, report writing, business development and marketing strategies.
+Learn to identify and properly document defects of a residential property within the standards of the industry, essential skills in working with realtors, mortgage brokers, attorneys and financial institutions which play a key role in real estate transactions, how to make better purchasing decisions or start a business as a licensed home inspector.

 This course is approved by the Louisiana State Board of Home Inspectors (LSBHI) for the 90 hours of classroom education required to apply for a license.
 Over 90% of the students who have taken this course pass the licensing exam.